juspay/nixos-unified-template/README.md

 # nixos-unified-template

-A multi-platform Nix configuration template optimized as development environment, based on [nixos-unified].
+A multi-platform Nix configuration template optimized as development environment (includes direnv, neovim with LSP and such), based on [nixos-unified].
 See [`./modules`](modules/) to see what's available.

 [nix-darwin]: https://github.com/LnL7/nix-darwin
 [home-manager]: https://github.com/nix-community/home-manager